It is the future...

 Your team needs to claim a crater before the other teams claim all of the available craters.
 To make things fair for everybody, an international agreement has been reached that requires each team to use its own autonomous robot to attempt to claim a crater.
 Your robot must perform a series of missions before claiming a crater.
 You will earn points for each mission you complete, and the 3 teams that earn the most points will win!

-The 9th annual International Autonomous Robot Competition (iARoC) is a friendly competition that will be held at Central Library in San Diego.
+The 9th annual Autonomous Robot Competition (iAROC) is a friendly competition that will be held at Central Library in San Diego.
 This event is sponsored and organized by the The League of Amazing Programmers, a non-profit, public benefit, 501 (c)(3) institution based in San Diego.

 The primary objective of this competition is to inspire the next generation of technical leaders through fun and exciting activities under mentorship of software professionals.